 - The registration fee is non-refundable.

 - Where accommodation has been booked, the accommodation booking fee is non-refundable.

 - For bookings made ‘at distance’ (for example, via our website, by telephone, by email), students have the right to cancel with a full refund of monies paid, without giving a reason, within 14 days (the Cancellation Period) of our confirmation.
-The school must receive notice of the cancellation in writing by post or email within the Cancellation Period.
+The school must receive notice of the cancellation in writing within the Cancellation Period.
 We will not start providing services to students during the Cancellation Period unless students request us to do so in writing.
 We will refund fees paid within 14 days of the date we receive confirmation of cancellation.
 However, in the case that students have confirmed in writing that they wish us to start providing services within the Cancellation Period, LSE can charge a reasonable sum for the services based on the proportion of the course undertaken and deduct this from any refund payable.

 - Cancellation fees are as follows: